 As someone that travels a lot, I typically don't buy many souvenirs.
 There is not enough space in my humble writing abode or backpack for much.
 So my best souvenirs over the years have been recipes.
 In my book, With New Eyes, I included recipes for tortilla española from my years in Spain as well as a cocktail recipe for a pisco sour from my travels to Peru and Chile.
-This summer, I'm writing my third book, Cubicle to Cuba, which follows me on many of my years of travel to Cuba.
+My third book, Cubicle to Cuba, which follows me on many of my years of travel to Cuba, has many Cuban recipes.

 As a special summer treat for you, I would like to highlight one of my favorite souvenirs from my adventures in Cuba, in particular a colonial town called Trinidad.
 Located in South Central Cuba, Trinidad is a spectacular town with cobblestone streets and colorful colonial buildings.
 It's no surprise that Trinidad's nickname is "The Sleeping Beauty" of Cuba as if someone pressed pause for centuries.